 True geographic pole

-The true geographic poles are the two points where the Earth's surface intersects the Earth’s axis of rotation.
-The location of this pole moves approximately 10m a year and is recalculated each year.
+The true geographic poles are the 2 points where the Earth's surface intersects the Earth’s axis of rotation.
+The location of this pole moves approximately 10 m per year, and has to be recalculated every year.
 The true south geographic pole is located near Amundsen-Scott South Pole Station.
 There are many markers at this site representing the movement of the true geographic pole over the years.

-The distance between the south geographic pole and the south magnetic pole is approximately 2,858 kilometres.
-The geographic pole is also sometimes referred to as the geodetic pole.
+The distance between the south geographic pole and the south magnetic pole is approximately 2,858 km.
+The true geographic pole is also sometimes referred to as the geodetic pole.

 South magnetic pole

 The south magnetic pole is the point on the Earth’s surface where the direction of the Earth’s magnetic field is vertically upwards.
 The magnetic dip (the angle between the horizontal plane and the Earth’s magnetic field lines) is 90° at the magnetic poles.
-The south magnetic pole is not fixed and its position moves about 5 kilometres a year, presently in a north to north-westerly direction.
+The south magnetic pole is not fixed.
+Its position moves about 5 km a year.

 The location of the south magnetic pole in 2020 is 64.07°S, 135.88°E.